Chronic Lymphocytic Leukemia (CLL): Watchful Waiting

-Symptoms like tiredness (fatigue), fever, and weight loss
+Symptoms such as tiredness (fatigue), fever, and weight loss

 These changes may mean that the disease is getting worse.

-CLL usually progresses much more slowly than acute types of leukemia.
+CLL often progresses much more slowly than acute types of leukemia.
 Many people can live with the disease for many years without any problems and without needing treatment.